chriswong98/Library-System/README.md

 # ITP4506_1819_Project-master
 Project objective:
-	Develop a library website for the students. jQuery, HTML5, CSS, JavaScript, PHP, Bootstrap for building the website.
+	Develop a library website for the students, staff and alumni. jQuery, HTML5, CSS, JavaScript, PHP, Bootstrap for building the website.
 	Implement functions including login, search for a book, borrowing a book, reserve a study room, etc.